 Capital assets, including intangible assets are detailed in Note 4.
 Intangible assets represent the cost of long-lived organizational master plans.

 Other Assets, net, Non-current

-Other assets, net represent preliminary surveys and investigations not yet finalized.
-Other assets were \$56,842 at December 31, 2013, net of accumulated amortization.
-See Note 5.
+Other assets, net represent preliminary surveys and investigations not yet finalized and are detailed in Note 6.
+Other assets were \$53,704 at December 31, 2014, net of accumulated amortization.

 Compensated Absences